Our Services

 Helpful Resources

-Metformin is generally safe for people with mild to moderate fatty liver disease and may improve insulin sensitivity, reduce liver enzymes, and decrease liver fat.
-It is contraindicated in advanced cirrhosis and requires regular kidney function monitoring to minimize rare but serious risks such as lactic acidosis.
+Metformin is generally considered safe for people with mild to moderate fatty liver disease (NAFLD).
+Research suggests it may improve insulin sensitivity, lower elevated liver enzymes, and help reduce liver fat accumulation.
+However, metformin is contraindicated in advanced cirrhosis and requires regular kidney function monitoring to minimize the rare but serious risk of lactic acidosis.

 Non-alcoholic fatty liver disease (NAFLD) affects up to a third of adults in some countries.
 Insulin resistance plays a key role in NAFLD, and Metformin is the most commonly prescribed first-line therapy for type 2 diabetes and insulin resistance.
 Many people wonder: is Metformin safe for people with fatty liver disease, and can it even help protect liver health?